ppaschos/snowmass-connect-docs/docs/index.md

 ## Job submissions to the OSG

+This section provides a short introduction to submitting jobs to the OSG from the Snowmass Connect login node.
-A minimal HTCondor submission script, `myjob.submit`, to the OSG is inlined below.
+A minimal HTCondor submission script, `myjob.submit`, to the OSG is inlined below:

     Universe = Vanilla
     Executable     = run.sh